cjessett/freediveca/content/courses/surf-survival.md

 Learn how to apply the breathing, mental, and training techniques used by top level freedivers to sudden and long breath holds.
 Being able to manage stress through a deeper awareness of your body/mind will help you remain calm and conserve oxygen during a wipeout.

+## **YOU SHOULD ATTEND IF YOU WANT TO:**
+  - Improve your breathing & increase your breath hold
+  - Overcome fear that limits your surfing
+  - Master your nervous system
+  - Relax during hold downs
+  - Recover faster between sets
+  - Challenge yourself and experience something new

-### Course Outline
+### About the Course

-**Theory**

-Topics include:
+Courses are held in San Francisco and throughout the Bay Area on request.
+Maximum 8 students per course.
+Contact us via email or send a message on Facebook for requests.

+**Theory Session**
-  - O2, CO2, and the urge to breathe
+  - What causes the urge to breathe
-  - Buoyancy
-  - The dive reflex
+  - The mammalian dive reflex
   - Breathing and relaxation techniques for breath holds
+  - Effective recovery breathing
-  - Training to improve your breath hold
+  - How to train your urge to breathe tolerance

 **Pool Session**

-In the pool session you will learn:

-  - Static breath holds
+  - Simulate difficult situations in the surf
-  - Swimming effectively underwater
+  - Learn how to swim effectively underwater
-  - Buddy and rescue procedures
+  - Learn buddy and rescue procedures for training
-  - How to train in the pool for sudden and long breath holds
+  - Learn how to train for sudden and long breath holds

-#### Course duration: 4 hours
+#### Duration: 4 hours

-##### ***Requirements***: Able to swim non-stop for 200m